TheAmazingAudioEngine/TheAmazingAudioEngine/README.markdown

 ### 1.5.2

 - Added composite setAudioDescription:inputEnabled:outputEnabled: update method
+- Added new initializer with AEAudioControllerOptions bitmask (thanks to Jonatan Liljedahl)
+- Added setting to always use the hardware sample rate (thanks to Jonatan Liljedahl)
 - Added missing teardown procedure for channels and filters
-- Added new initializer with AEAudioControllerOptions bitmask (thanks to Jonatan Liljedahl)
 - Fixed incorrect audio input conversion for interleaved formats
 - Fixed conversion issue with AEAudioUnitFilter
 - Fixed OS X build issue by removing AEReverbFilter for OS X (not supported on that platform)